-Use these settings to configure which browser to use and how the browser will interact with the target web site.
+Use these settings to configure how the browser will interact with the target web site.
 To access these settings, select Edit > Settings > General.

 Setting Description Proxy Listener The Web Form Editor serves as a proxy that handles HTTP traffic between a browser and a target web site.
 By default, it uses the local IP address 127.0.0.1 and any available port.
 However, you can specify a different Local IP Address and Port .

-Setting Description To avoid the possibility of specifying a port that is already in use, select Automatically Assign Port .
+To avoid the possibility of specifying a port that is already in use, select Automatically Assign Port .
 Advanced HTTP Parsing Most Web pages contain information that tells the browser what character set to use.
 This is accomplished by using the Content-Type response header (or a META tag with an HTTP-EQUIV attribute) in the HEAD section of the HTML document.
 For pages that do not announce their character set, you can specify which character set the Web Form Editor should use in the Assumed 'charset' Encoding list.
-Browser to use Some target web sites may not work with a particular browser.
-To use a different browser in the Web Form Editor, select Firefox or Internet Explorer from the Browser type list.
-After clicking Record in the Web Form Editor, the selected browser opens with its default tools and menu items available for use, and without the TruClient panel.
-Note: The default browser is Firefox.
-After choosing a different browser, the chosen browser becomes the new default.